opdev1004/rinocss/README.md

 CSS Preprocessor for developing your CSS project.

 ## 📢 Notice
-### 👍 Releasing version 0.0.2
+### 👍 Releasing version 0.0.3
-It had a problem with how it compares the name of componenets during building.
-So before it was checking whether in contains the string but now it checks whether they are equal.
-So it is more right now.
-Please avoid using same name for include the components.
-Including same componenets cause infinite loop anyway.
+Fixed the problem with writing a file when there's no parent directory.

 ## 💪 The things you can do with Rino CSS:
 ```